sarahnp7/aws-intro/labs/05-pager-duty.md

 ## 2.a.
 Create App Load Balancer and Add Target Group (Optional - Lab 4 is on ELB)

-The next lab will be all about ELB, but if you are already familiar with ELB, then implement app ELB, add target group and attache it to the autoscaling group.
+The next lab will be all about ELB, but if you are already familiar with ELB, then implement app ELB, add target group and attach it to the autoscaling group.

 First, create an app ELB (not classic) from the EC2 console.
 Select public and IPv4 and proper listeners to open port 80 (at least).
 Then, pick a name for the new target group as shown below.

 ![](../images/elb-1.png)

 On the next step, register the instances launched by your autoscaling group (use ID if you have more than one instance running).
-See sceenshot as an example—your IDs and names *can and probably will* vary:
+See screenshot as an example—your IDs and names *can and probably will* vary:

 ![](../images/elb-2.png)